Battle of the Nations (modern tournament): History

-The first meeting for the organization of the festival and the championship was held in Kharkiv in 2009.
+The first meeting for the organization of the festival and the championship was held in Kharkiv, Ukraine in 2009.
 Its participants, captains of the first national teams, came to a consensus concerning how to hold the event.
 Since the rules could vary in different countries and even in different regions of one country, they also agreed of a set of unified international rules for the conduct of battles.

-The first "Battle of the Nations" event was held in 2010 in Khotyn (Ukraine).
-It was attended by the national teams of four countries: Russia, Ukraine, Belarus, Poland.
+The first "Battle of the Nations" event was held in 2010 in the Khotyn Fortress (Ukraine).
+It was attended by the national teams of four countries: Russia, Ukraine, Belarus and Poland.
 Russia won most of the first places.
 The program included three categories: a duel (1 vs 1), group battles (5 vs 5) and mass battles (21 vs 21).
 For those who were not members of the national teams, but came to support the comrades, there were non-security buhurts.